philww241/philww241.github.io/_posts/2020-06-10-collaborative-canvas-XaaS-frictionless.md

 ---
 title: "Collaborative canvas, XaaS and Frictionless Enterprise"
 date: 2020-06-10
+excerpt_separator: <!--end_excerpt-->
 ---

-Two important sub-themes form an integral part of Frictionless Enterprise:
+Two important sub-themes form an integral part of Frictionless Enterprise<!--end_excerpt-->:

 + Collaborative canvas, a framework for organizing the technology and culture of effective digital teamwork across the enterprise.
 + XaaS (pronounce 'X-ass'), an acronym for Everything-as-a-Service.
 XaaS is the underlying business model of Frictionless Enterprise.